dora-team/dora.dev/hugo/content/guides/how-to-empower-software-delivery-teams/index.md

 draft: false
 weight: 500
 headline: "How to empower software delivery teams as a business leader"
-subhead: A guide to facilitating the flow of value
+subhead: A guide to facilitating the flow of value.
 heroimage: "how-to-empower-software-delivery-teams.png"

 ---